passive-radio/pigframe/README.md

 - <b>Versatile Integration</b>: Pigframe is optimized to work seamlessly with popular Python game libraries like Pyxel and Pygame, making it a perfect choice for diverse and creative game development projects.

-#### Getting Started:
+### Getting Started:
-To get started with Pigframe, simply install the package using pip:
+To get started with Pigframe, simply install the `pigframe` from PyPI.
+Pigframe has no dependencies.

 ```bash
 pip install pigframe # pigframe has no dependencies.
 ```

-#### Contributing:
-Contributions to Pigframe are welcome!
-Whether it's bug reports, feature requests or code contributions, any inputs are valuable in making Pigframe better for everyone.

-#### User guide:
+### How to use:

 - import module
     ```python